RJ-23YP/EECE-5554-Robotics-Sensing-and-Navigation/PA1/README.md

 For Service and CLient:
 Run the Service file first, & then run the Client file and enter two numbers to get the output.

-The images folder contains the screenshots of the code which I executed as per above methodology.
+The images folder in the src contains the screenshots of the code which I executed as per above methodology.